Review score

 - Sync for bookmarks and passwords, all encrypted end-to-end.

-Recent updates keep improving stability with bug fixes, smoother widgets for quick access to search or AI, and better handling of AI toggles.
+Recent updates continue to improve stability with bug fixes, smoother widgets for quick access to search or AI, and better handling of AI toggles.

 I set it as my default browser for a week, did daily searches, read articles, streamed videos, and tested protections on sites known for heavy tracking.